bparanj/crystal/electronics/terms/power.md

 - Current is measured in amperes (A)

 In practical terms, watts represent the amount of work done by an electronic device or the amount of heat generated in a circuit over time.

-Here are some points about watts in electronics:

 1. Power consumption: